 You hear strange noises coming from your vehicle - Negative sensory cues are a sure indicator something is wrong with your vehicle.
 If you are hearing grinding or whining noises, this could mean one of the parts inside the alternator is worn out or broken.

 Your vehicle’s alternator is vital to a safe and enjoyable drive because it provides the energy needed to power all the vehicle’s electronic accessories.
 If your vehicle’s electronics have slowed down, your battery light is on, and/or you hear strange noises coming from your vehicle, do not hesitate to bring it into our Greensburg office for an inspection.
-Our technicians and owner Brian Baughman have years of experience in auto repair, including automotive maintenance and auto repair and diagnostics.
-You can make an appointment online at https://lugnutzauto.com or call us at 724-834-5180 .
-Lug Nutz Tire and Auto Service - Quality you Can Trust, at a Fair Price!.
+Our technicians and owner Brian Baughman have years of experience in auto repair, including auto repair and diagnostics and fleet repair.
+You can make an appointment online at https://lugnutzauto.com or call us at 724-834-5180.
+Lug Nutz Tire and Auto Service - Quality You Can Trust from Certified Mechanics in Greenburg!.